asn-d6/onionperf/onionperf/docs/onionperf.rst

 Example vanilla Tor deployment
 ------------------------------

-The following command will download files continuously using a Tor client through both Onion service versions (v2 + v3) and via the Internet until it is stopped:
+The following command will download files continuously using a Tor client through Onion service version 3 and via the Internet until it is stopped:
 ::

  onionperf --measure